Overcoming Labelled Data Scarcity for Defect Classification in Scanning Tunneling Microscopy: Introduction

 In our work, we apply FSL to the STM study of atomic-scale defects on semiconductor surfaces.
 This is motivated by the technological importance of dopant precursor chemistry on the Si(001) and Ge(001) surfaces, which has applications in quantum computing \cite{PH3_on_Si} \cite{Si(001)_diethyl_ether}.
 When paired with hydrogen lithography (an atomically precise STM-based fabrication technique) \cite{lyding}, suitable dopant precursors allow for the creation of atomic-scale quantum electronic devices, including dopant-spin based qubits \cite{NIST_SETs} \cite{2_qubit_gate_P}.
 To date, single atom devices have been fabricated in this way using phosphine and phosphorus in silicon, but new precursors for dopants such as arsenic and boron have been established \cite{AsH3_on_Si} \cite{Boron_HLith1} \cite{BoronHlith2}.
 The STM experiments that are used to assess candidate precursors, examine the chemistry of new molecules on known surfaces.
 Having an ML tool that can easily adapt to STM data of new precursors and dopants, continually building upon the existing knowledge from past experiments, will help to speed the process of discovering suitable new precursors.

 Compared to the examples of FSL in electron microscopies cited above, we not only develop an effective FSL approach for our test case STM data, but we also assess the suitability of different FSL algorithms for STM data analysis.
-Here, we investigate four different FSL algorithms: prototypical \cite{prototypical_net}, matching \cite{matching_net}, relation \cite{relation_net}, and simple shot \cite{simpleshot_net}, and find the prototypical network performs best, overall, with up to 94\% accuracy in our test cases.
-Finally, we also compare pretrained networks with networks trained in-house on subject specific data and explore how the number of classes in a training set can improve the accuracies of our networks.
+Here, we investigate four different FSL algorithms: prototypical \cite{prototypical_net}, matching \cite{matching_net}, relation \cite{relation_net}, and simple shot \cite{simpleshot_net}, and find the prototypical network performs best, overall, with up to 99\% accuracy in our test cases. \del{Finally,} We compare pretrained networks with networks trained in-house on subject specific data and explore how the number of classes in a training set can improve the accuracies of our networks.
+Finally, we also use kNN on the bare pixels as a baseline.
 By evaluating several of the most popular FSL networks in this way, we aim to provide a guide for others in the SPM community and related fields who wish to apply FSL to their microscopy data.